Article updated June 2024

 Reflect on times you refused communication, examine your motives and behaviour, and how that may have made your partner feel.
 Understanding this can help you to see things from your partner’s perspective and establish how you can adjust your responses and behaviours.

-When communicating with your partner moving forward, work on your listening skills and look at the discussion as a way to solve a problem rather than a contest or proving a point.
+When communicating with your partner, work on your listening skills and look at the discussion as a way to solve a problem rather than proving a point.

 Be as open as you can about your feelings.
-Being vulnerable and explaining your emotions and why you feel will help to improve communication between you both.
+Being vulnerable and explaining how you feel will help to improve communication between you both.

 Please talk to someone and seek out professional help.
-Below is a list of support agencies.
+Below is a list of support organisations.

 Get in touch with Stowe Family Law